per1234/esparto/README.md

 ...which brings us nicely on to:

 # Known Issues
+* This is major rewrite with major new functionality and a ".0" release - it has been compiled with diagnostics on.
+You may see some interesting mesages.
+Hopefully, you won't.
 * Depending on the speed of your browser and/or your network, it can take several attempts to load the webUI cleanly after first flash.
 All of the image graphics have a long cache period, so clearing your brower's cache frequently will make this matter worse.
 * The web UI has not been optimised for multiple viewers, so restrict yourself to a single browser.
 This will be enforced in a future release, but at the moment, opening two or more browers onto the same MCU will almost certainly crash it - but will also give inconsistent results.
 * Dynamic pin tab does not accurately re-set pin designations until the tab is exited.
 If multiple pins are to be added, you may need to click to another tab and then back to the pins tab keeps the pin designations "in step"